-Dig out your wetsuits (drysuits ?!) festive fancy dress and participate or watch from the sidelines.
+Dig out your wetsuits (drysuits ?!) festive fancy dress and see some of the events that Boatshed have seen advertised.

-- Macmillian White Christmas Dip – in it’s eight year with over 750 particpants last year Boscombe Pier in Bournemouth turns into a spectacle of fancy dress clad swimmers hopping gingerly into the water to raise money for the Macmillan Unit at Christchurch hospital.
+- Macmillian White Christmas Dip – in it’s eight year with over 800 particpants last year Boscombe Pier in Bournemouth turns into a spectacle of fancy dress clad swimmers hopping gingerly into the water to raise money for the Macmillan Unit at Christchurch hospital.
 For more details and to register.
-Watch a very funny video here.

 - In Lowestoft, Suffolk then your local Christmas Day Swim is calling for all Local Heroes.
 Registration can be done from 9am at the Hotel Hatfield or online.

 - Join with the Weymouth & Portland Lions for a Harbour Swim for a charity of your choice.
-You need to pre-register online before December 23rd.
-This swim is suitable for children 7+ as well as adults.
+Registation starts at 9.45am and this swim is suitable for children as well as adults.
 Click here for more info.

-- At 11am on Christmas morning, over 500 swimmers jump into the water without wetsuits at Crooklets Beach Bude, Cornwall.
-For more information, click here.
+- At 11am on Christmas morning, over 500 swimmers jump into the water at Crooklets Beach Bude, Cornwall For more information, click here.

 - If you are in East Devon you could join in on the Exmouth Christmas Day swim.
 The annual event attracts thousands of people brave enough to take the plunge and go for a swim in the waters just off Exmouth beach.
 Click here to find out more.

 - Porthcawl in Wales is celebrating it’s 51st year and you can join over 1000 other swimmers as they take the plunge.
 See their website for information.